 In this section, the flexible modes of the APA300ML are investigated both experimentally and using a Finite Element Model.
-To experimentally estimate these modes, the APA is fixed at one end (see Figure 1.6).
-A Laser Doppler Vibrometer7 is used to measure the difference of motion between two "red" points and an instrumented hammer8 is used to excite the flexible modes.
-Using this setup, the transfer function from the injected force to the measured rotation can be computed under different conditions, and the frequency and mode shapes of the flexible modes can be estimated.
+To experimentally estimate these modes, the APA is fixed on one end (see Figure 1.6).
+A Laser Doppler Vibrometer5 is used to measure the difference of motion between two